- Responsive design is powered by CSS media queries. It is popular in web design, but it is not supported by all email clients.

 - Adaptive design is supported in all email clients (unlike responsive).

-- Your email message, landing page, or form does not have to be adaptive or responsive to still work well and be effective on mobile devices
+Your email message, landing page, or form does not have to be adaptive or responsive to still work well and be effective on mobile devices.
+You can also:

 These principles can help content display well on mobile devices:

 - Leaving some screen space empty can make content easier to read, especially on smaller screens.

 - White space also gives elements room to move in adaptive or responsive layouts.

 - For email, keep message width in mind

 - Keep load times short